 We have generated and published experimental evidence of improved brain health by restoring altered FLNA with simufilam, our lead therapeutic product candidate.
 Simufilam is a proprietary small molecule (oral) drug that represents an entirely new scientific approach to treat neurodegeneration.
 Published studies have demonstrated that simufilam targets an altered form of a protein called FLNA that is pervasive in the Alzheimer's brain.
 Altered FLNA causes neuronal dysfunction, neuronal degeneration and neuroinflammation.
 We believe our lead drug candidate, simufilam, improves brain health by reverting altered FLNA back to its native, healthy conformation, thus countering downstream toxic effects of altered FLNA.
 Importantly, simufilam is not dependent on clearing amyloid from the brain.
+From time-to-time, our scientific research includes the use of exploratory biomarkers, typically labelled 'research-use only'.
+These are understood to mean investigational diagnostic products that are in the research phase of development and have not been proven to be effective or linked to a specific indication by the FDA.

 The following is additional detail on simufilam's drug development program.